-- Catalogues, vocabulary and metadata;
+- ✓ Catalogues, vocabulary and metadata;

-- Data integration and fusion;
+- ✓ Data integration and fusion;

-- Data quality control;
+- ✓ Data quality control;

-- Data privacy policy.
+- ✓ Data privacy policy.

 The issue of metadata, vocabulary and catalogues is of prime importance to assure the interoperability and easy discovery of data.
-A proper data management plan following widely accepted standards also contributes to the reduction in the duplication of efforts among agencies.
-Likewise, the plan is to improve the quality and reduce the costs related to geospatial data processing, thus making oceanographic data more accessible to the broader public while helping to establish key partnerships to increase data availability.
-Aiming to contribute to these objectives, ODYSSEA will adopt the procedures already proposed by the most relevant EU initiatives such as CMEMS, EMODNet and SeaDataNet, especially the standards in relation to vocabularies, metadata and data formats.
+A proper data management following widely accepted standards also contribute to reduce the duplication of efforts among agencies; to improve the quality and reduce costs related to geospatial information, thus making oceanographic data more accessible to the public and helping to establish key partnerships to increase data availability.
+Aiming to contribute to these objectives, ODYSSEA will adopt the procedures already proposed in the most relevant EU initiatives such as CMEMS, EMODNet and SeaDataNet, especially the standards in relation to vocabularies, metadata and data formats.
 In practice the gridded data sets addressing either dynamic data sets (similar to CMEMS) or static data sets (similar to EMODnet) will follow procedures similar to the ones adopted by these two services.
 Regarding the time series data, SeaDataNet procedures will represent the main guidelines and NetCDF-CF format will be the standard to be adopted.
-However, ODYSSEA will go one step further and will use these NetCDF files to feed an SOS service, supported by North 52 software to assure the interface with the users of the platform.
+However, ODYSSEA will go one step forward and will use these NetCDF files to feed an SOS service, supported by North 52 software to assure the interface with the users of the platform.

-The capability of serving time-series through a standard protocol, such as SOS, will represent a step forward from the existing services although, as a pioneer, it is foreseen that ODYSSEA will be required to overcome some barriers.
-The service has been tested in the ODYSSEA platform V0 Edition and it is one of the subjects to be discussed and showcased in this updated/final version of the ODYSSEA DMP.
+The capability of serving time series through a standard protocol, such as SOS, will represent a step forward in relation to the existing services although, being a pioneer, it is foreseen that some barriers must be broken.
+The service will be tested in the ODYSSEA platform V0 Edition and it will be later the subject of a detailed assessment in Deliverable D3.3 or in an updated version of this Deliverable.

-The data integration and fusion policies to be adopted in ODYSSEA are also relevant issues of the project.
-Data integration and fusion deals with the best strategies to adopt when it comes to merge datasets obtained from different data sources, building the best available datasets or fusing different data sources to produce aggregated data (i.e., secondary parameters and indicators).
-Although not easy, addressing this issue properly may represent a valuable contribution to improve data accuracy and robustness of models'

-initial and boundary conditions and provide the users with comprehensive data that merge different data sets based on reliable criteria.
+The data integration and fusion policies to adopt in ODYSSEA it is another relevant issue of the project.
+Data integration and fusion deals with the best strategies to adopt when it comes to merge datasets obtained from different data sources, to build the best available datasets or fuse different data sources to produce aggregated data.
+Although not being an easy ground, a proper address of this issue may represent a valuable contribution to improve data accuracy and robustness of models' initial and boundary conditions and to provide to the users comprehensive data that merge together different data sets based on reliable criteria.

-The data quality control either related with the quality of observed in-situ data (e.g. tidal gauges, wave buoys, weather stations, etc.) or the modelled forecasts is another relevant aspect that will be addressed by ODYSSEA's DMP.
-In the case of locally acquired data, automatic procedures will run regularly to detect and remove anomalous values from observed datasets.
+The data quality control either related with the quality of observed in-situ data (e.g. tidal gauges, wave buoys, weather stations, etc.) or the modelled forecasts is another relevant aspect that will be addressed by ODYSSEA.
+In the case of local acquired data automatic procedures will run regularly to detect and remove anomalous values from observed datasets.
 In the case of the models, the results will be automatically compared with observations (e.g., buoys and CMEMS grid observation products) and the statistical analysis will be provided on a daily basis to the end users.

-Regarding data privacy (data protection and the rights of platform end-users, customers and business contacts), it is clear that ODYSSEA will respect personal data under the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) which will substitute Directive 95/46/EC on May 25, 2018.
+In relation with data privacy (data protection and the rights of platform end-users, customers and business contacts), it is apparent that ODYSSEA will assure the respect of their personal data under the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) which will substitute Directive 95/46/EC on May 25, 2018.
 'Personal data' means any information, private or professional, which relates or can be related to an identified or identifiable natural person (for the full definition, see Article 2(a) of EU Directive 95/46/EC).